 I’m admittedly more of a first-world-country traveller, but I always make sure to check if I need to get new or updated vaccines for wherever I’m going, especially somewhere more tropical.
 I also make sure I have travel medical insurance (usually part of most medical benefits plans for companies).
 These may seem obvious, but you’d be surprised at some of the stories I’ve overheard at airport gates…

-I also tend avidly research what’s around my accommodations – grocery store, restaurants, tourist attractions, nice park, etc – and I like to know if there’s a fridge (for water, apples, cheese) where I am staying.
-This is pretty key food wise because if you don’t have (or choose not to have) the luxury of “when in Rome” while you’re travelling, how are you going to feed yourself?
+I also avidly research what’s around my accommodations – grocery store, restaurants, tourist attractions, nice park, etc – and I like to know if there’s a fridge (for water, apples, cheese) where I am staying.
+This is pretty key for your meals because if you don’t have (or choose not to have) the luxury of “when in Rome” while you’re travelling, how are you going to feed yourself?

 2. Get Stepping